Davenport’s Downtown Deli to close at the end of the month

 After serving sandwiches, soups, salads and more for nearly two decades, Downtown Deli will close at 3 p.m.
 Jan.
 31.

-“I sort of saw it coming a couple of years ago,” said owner Alan Gahagan.
+“I sort of saw it coming a couple of years ago,” owner Alan Gahagan said.
 Downtown Deli, 310 N. Main St., Davenport, started taking hits when several offices began relocating away from downtown Davenport, Gahagan said.

 “That’s the lunch crowd,” he said.
 “Night restaurants do great here, but my situation is just different. … I’m a lunch place.”